petermattia/petermattia/_posts/2020-09-20-cyclic-voltammetry-simulation-error.markdown

 1. The default value of concentration was previously 1 mol/cm^3, which is unphysical.
 The default value of concentration is now 1 mol/L (i.e. 1 M).
-2. This concentration is subsequently divided by 1000 to convert to mol/cm^3, since cm is the default unit of length.
+2. This concentration is subsequently divided by 1000 to convert to mol/cm^3, since cm is the primary unit of length in the simulation.
-3. The final current is divided by 100 to convert from from A/cm^2 to mA/cm^2.
+3. The final current is divided by 100 to convert from A/cm^2 to mA/cm^2.

 The net effect of these changes is a 10x change in the magnitude of the reported current.